 In recent years, our firm has prepared and instructed in some significant appellate cases.
 For example, we instructed in the conviction appeal of Moustapha Dib.
 In 2012, he was convicted of murder and attempted murder after pleading not guilty at Trial.
 In February 2016, after exhaustive appeal proceedings, Moustapha was released from prison a free man, after the Court of Criminal Appeal unanimously overturned the convictions and entered verdicts of not guilty.

-Most recently, our firm made legal history in the case of Faruk Orman.
-On 26 June 2019, the Attorney-General of Victoria announced that she had agreed to refer our client, Faruk Orman, to the Court of Criminal Appeal following a Petition for Mercy.
+Our firm made legal history in the case of Faruk Orman, a young man whom our firm represented for 10 years throughout his appeal proceedings.
+On 26 June 2019, after exhaustive representations by our office and Counsel assisting, the Attorney-General of Victoria announced that she had agreed to refer our client, Faruk Orman, to the Court of Criminal Appeal following a Petition for Mercy.
+This was extraordinarily rare.
 Mr. Orman was represented by Nicola Gobbo between 2007 and late 2008.
 During that time, she was a registered human source with the Victoria Police and informed on our client.
 In agreeing to refer his matter to the Court of Appeal, the Attorney-General recognised that there was credible evidence available which raised concerns that a miscarriage of justice had occurred in Faruk’s case.
-Our office has represented Faruk for over ten years and we have worked tirelessly to have his matter revisited after the involvement of Ms. Gobbo was revealed in December 2018.
+Our office worked tirelessly to have his matter revisited after the atrocious behaviour of Ms. Gobbo and the Victoria Police was revealed in December 2018.
 On 27 July 2019 (exactly one month after his matter was referred), Faruk walked free from prison surrounded by our team who had fought so fiercely for him.
 You can watch the judgment here.
-It made legal history and resulted in a significant change that now benefits every criminal appellate.
-We call it ‘Orman’s Law’.
+It made legal history and resulted in a significant change that now benefits every criminal appellant.
 In October 2019, the Attorney-General announced that no one would have to go through what Faruk did.
-Now every person has the opportunity to have a ‘second chance appeal’ even when they have previously exhausted all avenues.
+Now every person has the opportunity to have a ‘second chance appeal’ even when they have previously exhausted all avenues, due to changes in legislation which arguably would not have come about without Faruk’s case.
 We are proud that our legacy could achieve such a monumental change in our State.
+We call it ‘Orman’s Law’.

 Criminal Appeals Lawyer in Melbourne